top of page

 And Isaac heard this, and said unto Abraham, hast thou heard, my father, that which this man has spoken, even thus has he spoken?

-• (As you can see Isaac did not even respond to Satan, he was temperate, immediately telling his father and patiently waiting for his counsel on what to do.
-This is how we have to cleave to our covering when tempted.)
+• As you can see Isaac did not even respond to Satan, he was temperate, immediately telling his father and patiently waiting for his counsel on what to do.
+This is how we have to cleave to our covering (head of household) when tempted.

 Jasher 23:33.